 An internship may be approved in lieu of student teaching.
 An internship consists of two consecutive semesters of teaching at an approved school site at the appropriate grade level and in the area of certification.
-An Application for Student Teaching/Internship must be filed with the Office of Student Teaching one semester prior to the semester in which the student teaching/internship is planned.
-Applications are accepted during the third and fourth weeks of the Fall and Spring semesters, but not during the summer.
+Students may qualify for a year long internship in Southeastern's teacher education service region.